 The Major Battles#

-Howell saw action at three of the war’s most significant engagements:
+Howell saw action at three of the war’s most significant engagements:4

 Valley Forge#

-The regiment wintered at Valley Forge with Washington’s main army in 1777–1778.
-The encampment tested every man’s endurance.
-Dr. Lewis Howell reportedly used his own funds to purchase blankets for the regiment’s soldiers.
+The regiment wintered at Valley Forge with Washington’s main army in 1777–1778.3 The encampment tested every man’s endurance.

 The Death of Lewis Howell#

-Richard’s twin brother Dr. Lewis B. Howell died in June 1778, from illness contracted during the campaign.
+Richard’s twin brother Dr. Lewis B. Howell fell ill with fever during the Monmouth campaign.
+He was sick at the time of the Battle of Monmouth (June 28, 1778) and resigned from the army on July 5, 1778.
+He died shortly thereafter at a tavern near Monmouth Court House.
 He was 23 years old.
-The exact date of his death remains under research.
-The two brothers had been inseparable — born together, raised together, gone to war together.
-Lewis’s death was among the most personal losses Richard endured in the conflict.
+The two brothers had been inseparable, born together, raised together, gone to war together.
+Lewis’s death was among the most personal losses Richard endured in the conflict.5

 Intelligence Officer for General Washington#